 Miettinen believes Granlund will be a star for a Wild, but he hopes fans and the media have patience.

 "It doesn't happen maybe today or tomorrow.
 It takes some time," Miettinen said.
-"He's so skillful, so intelligent, I think he can make it here."
+"He's so skillful, so intelligent, I think he can make it here."Moving the farm?

 With the Wild's lease at the Toyota Center for the Houston Aeros set to expire after this season, the Wild may have to look for a new market for its American Hockey League affiliate.